 First, let’s take a look at our guest bathroom shortly after we moved into this home eight years ago.
 While the rest of our house only needed cosmetic updates, this space was a complete gut job.
-The plaster was crumbling, the 1980’s vanity needed to go, and there was dingy green carpeting on the floors.
+The plaster was crumbling, the 1980’s vanity and white sink needed to go, and there was dingy green carpeting on the floors.

 We moved into our home in the spring of 2012 and started on the bathroom that very summer.
 I came home from work one day and just sporadically took a hammer to the walls haha!
 About 15 minutes later I was sitting in a tub full of plaster, crying.
 Can you just imagine?
 I laugh sometimes thinking about that moment.

 As funny as it was, my spontaneous demo job pretty much kick started the guest bathroom makeover.
 We made a lot of decisions that I still LOVE to this day, and a few that I really REGRET.
 Here is what our guest bathroom looks like, today.

 Let’s start with the decisions I’m still happy about, eight years later.